-- f) Write a test for your implementation where you try to use information from the numerical dispersion relation. - g) Set up a computational algorithm for the variable coefficient case and implement it in a function.
+- g) Set up a computational algorithm for the variable coefficient case and implement it in a function.
 Make a test that the function works for constant a. - h) It can be shown that for an observer moving with velocity c(x), u is constant.
 This can be used to derive an exact solution when a varies with x.
-Show first that where is a solution of (176) for any differentiable function f.
+Show first that where is a solution of (178) for any differentiable function f.

-$$u(x,t) = f(C(x) - t), \tag{184}$$
+$$u(x,t) = f(C(x) - t), \tag{185}$$